arachne-framework/enterprise-spa/README.md

 # application-template-1

-An Arachne application with just some useful basics:
+An Arachne application with the basic setup for the following:

+- Datomic Pro
+- Logback logging
 - ClojureScript
 - Figwheel
 - Rum